Rising stocks behave out of character with positive jobs report

 First quarter gain for stocks and jobs

-The U.S. unemployment rate dropped from 8.9 percent in February to 8.8 percent in March, the lowest rate in two years, according to the Labor Department.
+The U.S. unemployment rate dropped from 8.9 percent in February to 8.8 percent in March, the market rate in two years, according to the Labor Department.
 In response, stocks rose across the market.
 The Dow Jones Industrial Average rose 87 points to 12,406, a 0.7 percent gain and a new high for 2011.
 The Standard & Poor’s 500 rose 10 points to 1,335, a 0.8 percent gain.
 The Nasdaq composite rose 15 points to 2,796, a 0.6 percent gain.
 Payrolls at U.S. companies increased by 216,000 workers in March after a 194,000 gain the month before.
 The unemployment rate has been dropping since it was 9.8 percent November, the biggest four-month decrease since 1983.
 U.S. stocks surged 5.4 percent in the three months ending with March for the biggest first-quarter gain since 1998.

 The counterintuitive relationship between markets and labor